oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * `request_context` OPTIONAL.
 This parameter contains a base64url encoded JSON object which represents the context of this transaction.
 The parameter SHOULD be present and how the Transaction Token Service uses this parameter is out of scope for this specification.
 * `request_details` OPTIONAL.
 This parameter contains a base64url encoded JSON object which represents additional details of the transaction that MUST remain immutable throughout the processing of the transaction by multiple workloads.

-The requesting workload MUST authenticate it's identity to the Transaction Token Service.
+The requesting workload MUST authenticate its identity to the Transaction Token Service.
 The exact client authentication mechanism used is outside the scope of this specification.

 {{figtxtokenrequest}} shows a non-normative example of a Txn-Token Request.